JuIbrahim/INFS692/README.md

 # Objective
-The objective of this project is to develop different models to predict failure of the radiomics data.
+The objective of this project is to develop different models to predict Failure.binary of the radiomics data.

 # Data
 The data used in this session is radiomics_completedata.csv.
 It has 197 observations and 498 variables.
 Failure.binary is the binary property to predict.
 The data is normalized before using in the model.
 The data is splitted into training set (80%) and testing set(20%).